AgyapalSingh/Mobile-Store/README.md

 This is a "Ecommerce one page website" built with React and Node.js, consisting of both frontend and backend components.

+## You Can direclty go through this project using this link -
+mobilestore-by-agyapalsingh.netlify.app

 To get started, follow these steps:

 ## Download Zip file and Extract it in your computer